Temsüla Ao

-Biography

-Early life
+Early life and education

 On 25 October 1945, Temsüla was born to Imnamütongba Changkiri and Nokintemla Longkumer in Jorhat.
 She had five siblings.
 When her youngest brother was only beginning to crawl, her parents died within nine months of each other.
 Thereafter, her youngest two siblings were taken to their ancestral village Changki village in Mokokchung district to live with their father's younger brother.
 The four eldest siblings–Khari, Tajen, Temsüla, and Along–stayed at Jorhat under the guardianship of Khari who was temporarily employed in Jorhat Mission Hospital.
 Soon, the youngest among the four, Along, was also taken to Changki.
-When Tajen got appointed as an assistant teacher in the village primary school, he took on the responsibilities of the younger siblings at Changki.
-Ao summarises her difficult childhood and adolescene in her memoir Once upon a Life as 'fractured childhood.'
+When Tajen got appointed as an assistant teacher in the village primary school, she took on the responsibilities of the younger siblings at Changki.
+Ao summarises her difficult childhood and adolescence in her memoir Once upon a Life as 'fractured childhood.'
 Her ancestral family were involved in the early settlement of Changki village and her visits and affinity to the village helped her "reaffirm the sensibilities that have given me my intrinsic identity."

 She studied in Golaghat Girls' Mission for six years as a boarder.
 She studied in Assamese-medium there until class 6.
 For her matriculation exam later, she even wrote two papers in the Assamese language.
 She spoke the language fluently.
 She completed her matriculation from Ridgeway Girls' High School in Golaghat.
 She received her B.A. with distinction from Fazl Ali College, Mokokchung, Nagaland, and M.A. in English from Gauhati University, Assam.
 From English and Foreign Languages University, Hyderabad, she received her Post Graduate Diploma in the Teaching of English and PhD from NEHU.